 Solid and well-built pedal.
 Powerful range of sound.
 Easy to use tactile switches.
 Has a distinctive crisp and dirty rock sound.
 Great range of fuzzy sounds.
 Versatile enough to be used on guitars and bass guitars.

 Can sound slightly muddy on extended range guitars.

 Features a dedicated distortion control.
 Has a three-band EQ and level control.
 Great tool for sound shaping.
 Rugged construction and build.
-Runs on 9V battery or DC power supply (not included).
+Runs on 9-volt battery or DC power supply (not included).
 Features multi-gain circuitry that generates thick, tube-like distortion and endless sustain.

 Some customers experienced power issues.

 True bypass loses very little tone.
 Crunchy, fuzzy bass that lives up to its dark matter name.
 A staple for grunge, punk, alternative, and metal solos.
 Impressive sound and range of control for the price.
 Works well for creating distorted vocal effects.